bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 A _connection_ has a parent as well as a source and target, pointing to a _shape_.

 The [`ElementRegistry`](https://github.com/bpmn-io/diagram-js/blob/master/lib/core/ElementRegistry.js) is responsible for creating shapes and connections [according to that model](https://github.com/bpmn-io/diagram-js/blob/master/lib/model/index.js).
-During modeling element relationships will be updated according to user operations by the [`Modeling` service](https://github.com/bpmn-io/diagram-js/blob/master/lib/features/modeling/Modeling.js).
+During modeling, element relationships will be updated according to user operations by the [`Modeling` service](https://github.com/bpmn-io/diagram-js/blob/master/lib/features/modeling/Modeling.js).

 ### Auxiliary Services (i.e. the Toolbox)